2019 Texas Marijuana Laws

 The legalization of marijuana in some states has made it a hot topic across the nation.
 Although the federal government still classifies marijuana as a Schedule One narcotic, many states have acknowledged the scientifically proven medical applications of marijuana and legalized medicinal use of the plant.
-Additionally, some states and even local areas, such as the City of Philadelphia, have decriminalized marijuana use and possession.
+Additionally, some states and even local areas, such as the City of Philadelphia, have decriminalized marijuana use and possession of a controlled substance.

 Supporters of marijuana reform argue marijuana is virtually harmless, and the most dangerous aspect of it is being caught by police with it in your possession.
 Additionally, Schedule One classification is reserved for substances with “no known medical uses.”
 This has been proven untrue in the case of marijuana, and many wonder why the federal government has not changed marijuana’s classification by now.